XtromAI/Airsoft-Display/docs/sh1107-update-plan.md

 # SH1107 Driver Refactor & Enhancement Plan

+> **STATUS:** Future optimizations - not yet implemented.
+Current driver uses standard hardware SPI.
+> See [PROJECT-STATUS.md](PROJECT-STATUS.md) for current implementation details.

+## Overview

+This document outlines potential performance optimizations for the custom SH1107 display driver.
+These are **future enhancements** to be implemented after core functionality (shot detection, ADC sampling) is complete.

 ## 1. PIO for Display Transfer

 **Goal:** Offload display signaling to the RP2040’s PIO for precise timing and to free CPU resources.